Use your job interview as an opportunity to actively frame your value proposition, vs. merely answering questions.

 As often happens when we are searching around in unknown territory and trying out new things, Dan received an unexpected offer.
 Whereas in the past, it was something he might have turned down, he was much more willing to consider it – partially because he needed a gig, but also because his mindset was shifting…

 A CPA contact introduced him to a small team of private equity investors who were turnaround specialists.
 They had a problem, and the CPA thought that Dan might be the guy who could solve it for them.
 Dan wound up consulting for the next two years with this group, turning around a distressed company, and making a tidy profit from his stake in the deal.
 Convinced that ownership, while riskier in some ways, was the way to go, versus trying to get another hired gun position, Dan went about meeting with investors and wound up buying the company he runs today.
 As he says in the accompanying video, there were some “emotional times,” as he and his wife made the transition into this new life, but the result has been “now that we’re in the new job, now that I own this company, life is great, and all that stuff is behind us.”

 Shifting the mindset from job applicant to problem solver is very do-able.
 You have the great advantage of being an outsider – someone who can bring a fresh perspective into the job interview.
 This is exactly what got Dan his shot at turning around the distressed company for the CPA’s investor group.
 But if Dan hadn’t gotten used to offering solutions in his interviews, he might not have been so confident and comfortable in talking with the investors.
-So be pro-active as you engage with potentail employers.
+So be pro-active and adaptable (as I talk about in this post) as you engage with potentail employers.
 Do your research and be prepared to speak your mind in a constructive and service-oriented way.
 You might be surprised by the results.